aimeos/aimeos-docs/src/providers/service/payment.md

 Many payment gateways collect the payment related data on their server, process the payment and redirect the customer to the shop afterwards.
 Within this redirect, they usually send the payment status as GET or POST parameter, so the payment service provider can update the order status immediately.
 Thus, customers see if their payment and order was accepted on the confirmation page.

 These status updates sent directly within the redirect are handled by the *updateSync()* method.
 In the payment service provider, all data (GET/POST parameters as well as the request body) from the payment gateway is available in the [PSR-7 request object](https://www.php-fig.org/psr/psr-7/) passed to the method.
-Furthermore, the second argument is the order item representing the invoice of the order which contains the current payment status.
+Furthermore, the second argument is the order item, which represents the invoice of the order containing the current payment status.

 ```php
 public function updateSync( \Psr\Http\Message\ServerRequestInterface $request, \Aimeos\MShop\Order\Item\Iface $order )